fireproof-storage/fireproof/notes/attach/09-websocket-connection-recap.md

 **Key Metadata Structures & Locus:**

+These structures enable reliable communication between clients and cloud servers through the WebSocket transport layer.
+They handle message framing, transaction tracking, and protocol-specific encoding/decoding.

 *   **`ws: WebSocket` (constructor parameter)**: The underlying WebSocket instance.
 The **URL** used to create this WebSocket (externally, before passing to `WSConnection`) is critical initial metadata.
 This URL would contain:
     *   The WebSocket server endpoint (e.g., `wss://fireproof.storage/api/v0/...`).
     *   Potentially, query parameters carrying `tenant`, `ledger`, or an initial `token`.